TWCurry/OAir-2-JSON/README.md

 # OAir-2-JSON
-A script to transfer the OpenAir airspace data format into JSON, for use in websites, APIs, anything it may be useful for really
+A script to transfer the OpenAir airspace data format into JSON, for use in websites, APIs, anything it may be useful for really.

+For Python 3.7+

 ## Usage
 `py OAir2Json.py fileLoc`